sudeepac/Flask-Production-Template-For-AI/CONTRIBUTING.md

 ## 📄 License

-By contributing to Flask Production Template, you agree that your contributions will be licensed under the same license as the project (MIT License).
+By contributing to Flask Production Template for AI, you agree that your contributions will be licensed under the same license as the project (MIT License).

 ## 🙏 Thank You

-Thank you for contributing to Flask Production Template!
+Thank you for contributing to Flask Production Template for AI!
 Your efforts help make this project better for everyone.

 ---